AndyT1523/gandi-ddns/README.md

 > gandi.apikey=API key
 > target.hostname=full hostname

-The configuration was externalized so the API key can be updated without restarting the .jar via `systemctl reload gandi-ddns`
+The configuration was externalized so the API key can be updated without restarting the .jar with a `SIGHUP` via `systemctl reload gandi-ddns`

 ### Domain TTL

-In `DynamicDNSservice.java` adjust the following annotation `@Scheduled(fixedDelay = 180000)` to match the TTL in milliseconds.
+In `DynamicDNSservice.java` adjust the following annotation `@Scheduled(fixedDelay = 300000)` to match the TTL in milliseconds.
 Adjust the class variable `DOMAIN_TTL` to match TTL in seconds.

 ### Notes